 However, the contemporary floor plans and most of the 3D models were all created by Peter Sharkey and are available for licensing in as 3D models or as 2D images in high definition and in any custom view.
 Contact Peter Sharkey by e-mail and visit Wingnut's Workings.

 PLEASE do not e-mail me asking if a specific image is available for licensing.
 Wherever possible, I link to the original location on the Web where I found the image or otherwise credit the source.
 Be logical: if you want to license an image taken during the Kennedy administration and credited to the Kennedy Library, go to the Kennedy Library website and look at their photo licensing information.
-You can e-mail them a link to the photo on my site to help them figure out which photo you want to license.
+You can e-mail them a copy of the photo from my site to help them figure out which photo you want to license.

 An Online Museum